2021 Toyota GR010 Hybrid Le Mans Hypercar racer revealed, road car to follow

 Toyota GR Super Sport prototype

 Toyota has developed the GR010 Hybrid alongside the road car.
 The race car features a 3.5-liter twin-turbocharged V-6 rated at 670 horsepower at the rear axle and a electric motor-generator rated at 268 hp at the front axle.
-In line with the regulations, system output is capped at 670 hp, meaning the two power sources in the GR010 Hybrid are never running at their respective peaks at the same time.
+System output is capped at 670 hp, meaning the two power sources in the GR010 Hybrid are never running at their respective peaks at the same time.

 In order to reduce costs of competing, the regulations limit the use of exotic materials.
 The cars have also been made bigger, with the GR010 Hybrid growing about 10 inches in length compared to the TS050 Hybrid.
 It means the GR010 Hybrid is 357 pounds heavier than the TS050 Hybrid, which Toyota said will result in lower lap times.
 At Le Mans' Circuit de la Sarthe, the GR010 Hybrid should be about 10 seconds slower per lap.